Arroz con Gandules (Puerto Rican Rice with Pigeon Peas)

 Arroz Con Gandules (Puerto Rican Rice and Pigeon Peas)

-Arroz con gandules, also known as Puerto Rican Rice with Pigeon Peas, is Puerto Rico's national dish for a reason!
-It's a flavorful rice dish made with gandules (pigeon peas), green olives and sofrito.
+Arroz con Gandules is Puerto Rico's national dish served year round, but especially for the holidays.
+It's a flavorful rice dish made with gandules (pigeon peas), green olives, and sofrito.

 Prep Time10 minutes